 According to popular opinion, there was a man, whose name, if I have it right, was Mathomus, who led them away from belief in the Son and in the Holy Spirit.
 He taught them to acknowledge only the person of the Father as the single, creating God, and he said that Jesus was entirely human.
 To sum up his teachings, having decreed circumcision, he gave them free rein for every kind of shameful behavior.
 I do not think that this profane man lived a very long time ago, since I find that none of the Church doctors has written against his licentiousness.
 Since I have learned nothing about his behavior and life from writings, no one should be surprised if I am willing to tell what I have heard told in public by some skillful speakers.
 To discuss whether these things are true or false is useless, since we are considering here only the nature of this new teacher, whose reputation for great crimes continues to spread.
 One may safely speak ill of a man whose malignity transcends and surpasses whatever evil can be said of him.

-The gradual rapprochement between Latins and Muslims did not go unreported and prompted criticism from certain contemporaries, especially those from Christendom.
+The gradual rapprochement between Latins and Muslims did not go unreported and prompted criticism from certain contemporaries, especially those coming from Christendom.
 One of the participants in Frederick II’s crusade bemoaned that, “there is no difference between a Christian and a pagan….
-Young and elderly Christians speak the pagan languages, and they appreciate more an Infidel than two or more people of their own race.”
+Young and elderly Christians speak the pagan languages, and they appreciate more an infidel than two or more people of their own race.”
 Criticism of this kind justifies further analysis of the actual relationships between the inhabitants of the Holy Land, either Latins, Muslims, or Eastern Christians.

 Writing in the early thirteenth century, Abbot Arnold of Lübeck referred to the Franks’ imitation of Muslim practices.
 He honestly recognized that, “the Muslims who are in their generation wiser than the children of light (Franks), contrive many things that our people did not know, unless they learned from them,” and pointed at carrier pigeons as an example.
 Although Arnold’s writing could not be considered an eyewitness account, his testimony merits full consideration since on several occasions he avoided using stereotyped generalizations regarding Muslims.
 Moreover, he twice recorded the Abrahamic origins of Islam and ascribed Muslims with some readiness to recognize certain basic principles of Christian dogma.